mattermost/mattermost-handbook/operations/research-and-development/product/user-interface-text-guidelines.md

 ### Warning messages

-A warning message is for alerting somebody about something that might go wrong.
-The user can continue using Mattermost unless the warning message needs an explicit user input.
+A warning message alerts the user that something that might go wrong.
+They can continue using Mattermost unless the warning message needs user input.

 - Use complete sentences.
-- Explain what has happened or can happen, and what can go wrong as a consequence.
+- Explain what has happened, or can happen, and what may go wrong as a result.
 - Examples:
   - **The Enterprise license expires in 2 days.
-If you do not renew it, some features will be disabled on licence expiry.**
+If it's not renewed, some features will be disabled on license expiry.**
-  - **If you claim this AD/LDAP account, you will no longer be able to log in with your email.**
+  - **If you claim this AD/LDAP account, you won't be able to log in with your email address.**

 ### Error messages

-An error message is for telling somebody that something went wrong.
-Errors prevent a user from doing a task or accessing a feature till the error is resolved.
+An error message informs the user that something went wrong.
+Errors prevent the user from completing a task or accessing a feature until the error is resolved.

 - Use complete sentences.
 - If what went wrong isn’t obvious, explain in one sentence.
 - If a solution or workaround isn’t obvious, suggest one.
 - Examples:
   - **Messages must have fewer than 120 characters.**
-  - **A connection to the marketplace server could not be established.
-Check your settings on the [System Console](<hyperlink>)**.
+  - **A connection to the Plugin Marketplace server could not be established.
+Check your settings in the [System Console](<hyperlink>)**.

 ## Button labels and links